adibarra/enchant-tweaker/README.md

 ## Installation
-Client-side install is recommended but not required.
-Some visual quality-of-life tweaks (Not Too Expensive, Shiny Names) need to be installed on the client to work properly.
+Client-side install is required for singleplayer (the integrated server runs in the client) and recommended for multiplayer when using visual quality-of-life tweaks such as Not Too Expensive and Shiny Names.
+On multiplayer servers, the client mod is optional unless those visual tweaks are desired.

 |              | Client-Side  | Server-Side  |
 |:------------:|:------------:|:------------:|
 | Singleplayer | **Required** |     N/A      |
 | Multiplayer  |   Optional   | **Required** |

+## Configuration
+Install [Mod Menu](https://modrinth.com/mod/modmenu) on the client to edit Enchant Tweaker settings from its Mods screen.
+The optional configuration screen groups settings by category, searches names and descriptions, validates typed values, supports category resets, and warns before discarding unsaved changes.
+Save from the title screen to update the local config file.
+The screen is read-only while a world is open because multiplayer settings are controlled by the server; server operators can use the `/et config` commands below instead.